bamos/bamos.github.io/_posts/2014-09-08-nbd-android.md

 Find the appropriate repositories for other devices in the [Building Kernels][building-kernels] portion of the Android documentation.

-Get the commit number for the most recent kernel.
-This in `fb3c9ac` in the following snippet.
+Get the commit number for the most recent kernel, which is `fb3c9ac` in the following snippet.

 {% highlight bash %}
 git clone https://android.googlesource.com/device/samsung/tuna